 Katie and her band — Grant MacAvoy, Lenny Pierro and Madison Rast — at MorningStar Studio in Ambler during a recent recording session.
-They will be performing this Friday and Saturday …
+They will be performing this Friday and Saturday night at …

 By Len Lear